 For a toddler, getting a bike for a birthday gift is pretty much the teenage equivalent of scoring a new car.
-Also like a car, if you find yourself buying one for your little one, you’ll find yourself wondering which set of wheels is best for him as he grows.
+Also like a car, if you find yourself buying one for your little one, you’ll find yourself wondering which set of wheels is best for her as she grows.
 Baby probably isn’t quite ready for the “mountain bike or road bike” debate yet, but there are also different pre-bike options to consider.

 Essentially a three-wheeled bicycle, this toy vehicle offers the feeling of riding a bike, but with more balance and a lower risk of falling down.
 With a tricycle, toddlers are able to practice pedaling, and are also able to feel secure without needing added support from an adult.
-Being able to pedal a toy vehicle on his own will build Baby’s confidence, and as a parent, you’ll have the security of knowing there’s a lesser risk of falls as he works out the mechanics of this “pedaling” thing.
+Being able to pedal a toy vehicle on her own will build Baby’s confidence, and as a parent, you’ll have the security of knowing there’s a lesser risk of falls as she works out the mechanics of this “pedaling” thing.

 Also known as “balance bikes,” push-bikes are two-wheeled vehicles without pedals.
 Push-bikes work to teach children to balance on two wheels, with the ultimate goal of teaching them to transition to a regular bike without the assistance of training wheels.
 Because of their two-wheel make-up, push-bikes ride more like a regular bike, and are less likely to get stuck on uneven surfaces.